Nursing (Children's)

 • Assessing and Planning Nursing Care for Children and Young People

 You’ll build upon your knowledge and understanding gained in the bioscience module of Year 1 with an increased focus on the clinical assessment of childhood illnesses.
-You shall base your findings on a combination of processes associated with disease or injury, how medicines affect the body, and holistic treatments.
+You will base your findings on a combination of processes associated with disease or injury, how medicines affect the body, and holistic treatments.
 You’ll learn how to consolidate and evaluate insights and information gathered to develop integrated individualised plans of care while incorporating legal, ethical and professional issues.
 You’ll apply current tools and frameworks to aid assessment and planning that will enhance your ability to make clinical decisions.

 • Enhancing Therapeutic Relationships in Nursing Practice